Genivia/ugrep/README.md

            The default pattern syntax is an extended form of the POSIX ERE syntax, same as option -E (--extended-regexp).
-Try ug --help regex for help with pattern syntax and how to use logical connectives to specify Boolean search queries with option -% (--bool) to match lines and -%% (--files --bool) to match files.
+Try ug --help regex for help with pattern syntax and how to use logical connectives to specify Boolean search queries with option -% (--bool) to match lines and -%% (--bool --files) to match files.
 Options -F (--fixed-strings), -G (--basic- regexp) and -P (--perl-regexp) specify other pattern syntaxes.

            Option -i (--ignore-case) ignores case in ASCII patterns.
 When combined